 A beautiful location for a day trip or even a few nights stay, you can't go wrong with Lake Griffin State Park.
-Located in Florida, it is the home of the second largest Oak Tree in the state.
+Located in central Florida, the park is the home of the second-largest oak tree in the state.
 Open 365 days a year, there are a variety of attractions from fishing, boating, and nature trails to geocaching and wildlife viewing.
-As one of Florida's best natural wonders, it is a must visit for your next RV adventure.
+As one of Florida's best natural wonders, it is a must-visit for your next RV adventure.

 The swampy landscape of Dead River Marsh is a must-see for all RV visitors.
-All kinds of native critters besides alligators call these marshes home like otters, raccoons, and turkeys.
+All kinds of native critters besides alligators call these marshes home, including otters, raccoons, and turkeys.
 Birding enthusiasts will jump at the chance to spot herons, hawks, and snowy egrets.
 Lake Griffin State Park is only an hour away from Orlando, ensuring the weather is pleasant all year round.
-If you’re taking an RV vacation to Florida this state park should be on the top of your list.
+If you’re taking an RV vacation to Florida, this state park should be on the top of your list.
 There are 40 RV-friendly sites to choose from, some of which are equipped with full hookups.

-Located just an hour from Orlando, Lake Griffin State Park is easy to access as it’s directly off of US Highway 441.
+Located just an hour from Orlando, Lake Griffin State Park is easy to access as it is directly off of US Highway 441.
 This makes it easy to access, even for those with big rigs.
 The town of Fruitland Park is just across the highway, giving you plenty of opportunities to stock up on supplies, gas up the RV, or grab a bite to eat before entering the park.
 Once inside, you will be able to get around easily on the paved roads throughout the park.
-If you’re towing a watercraft, you won't have to worry as the boat ramp accommodates trailers up to 25 feet.
+If you’re towing a watercraft, you won't have to worry, as the boat ramp accommodates trailers up to 25 feet.

-There are a variety of options for parking RVs throughout the park including pull through and back-in locations.
+There are a variety of options for parking RVs throughout the park including pull-through and back-in locations.
 The ranger station is just past the entrance with very friendly and helpful staff to assist you throughout your stay.
-If you are not parking your RV at your campsite, you can park your rig at the large parking lot near the boat ramp.
+If you are not parking your RV at your campsite, you can park at the large parking lot near the boat ramp.
 Day visitors will want to arrive to the park plenty early to snag a parking spot, as the lot fills up quickly -- even during the winter.

-If not all of the sites have been reserved upon your arrival you might be able to snag a spot on a first-come, first-served basis.
+If not all of the sites have been reserved upon your arrival, you might be able to snag a spot on a first-come, first-served basis.
 However, without a reservation, you are not guaranteed a spot.
 Lake Griffin State Park's campground is equipped with a total of 40 campsites, all of which offer water and electric hookups.
 Some sites also offer sewer hookups, and three sites are ADA-accessible.
 Be sure to arrive at the park early to see if you can claim an unreserved site, as the campground fills up quickly -- even during the off-season!

 Boating tours are another exciting option the whole family can enjoy.
 Pontoon boat tours are operated seasonally and offer the chance to see the lake’s amazing wildlife, plus the unique habitat of the river marsh.
 You won't have to worry about anything as you soak everything in that this beautiful landscape has to offer.

-Lake Griffin is a great place to bring the family for a day out.
+Lake Griffin is a great place to bring the family for a day or two.
 There is a beautiful picnic area covered by a canopy of oak trees.
 Not only that, but you get the chance to view the enchanting waters near the boat ramp.
-You can even play a round of volleyball or toss some horseshoes around.
-Equipment is available for rent if you didn’t pack any in your Airstream.
+You can even play a round of volleyball or toss some horseshoes around -- equipment is available for rent if you didn’t pack any in your Airstream.
 If you're staying the night, you can always enjoy a picnic back at camp too, as each site is equipped with its own table and fire ring.

-If you want a new and challenging way to explore the state park during your RV road trip, why not try your hand at geocaching?
+If you want a new and challenging way to explore the state park after you park the motorhome and set up camp, why not try your hand at geocaching?
 This is pretty much a treasure hunt for an item or a container with lots of items to find.
-You need a GPS device so you can navigate your way to the hidden treasures, known as geocaches.
+You will need a GPS device so you can navigate your way to the hidden treasures, known as geocaches.
 This is a fun and free way to get the whole family out exploring and experiencing the great outdoors.